-TJ McCoy is a parishioner of St. Philips Episcopal Church in Frisco, and for over 15 years has been providing strategic vision and creative direction for both established and emerging brands.
-With a client list that includes iconic brands such as J.Crew, Stetson and Victoria's Secret, he is an expert in translating corporate strategies into compelling brand identity, product development, promotion, advertising and packaging.
+TJ McCoy is a parishioner of St. Philips Episcopal Church in Frisco, and is currently the Director of Communications for Church of the Transfiguration.
+Prior experience includes over 15 years providing strategic vision and creative direction for both established and emerging brands.
+With a client list that includes iconic brands such as J. Crew, Stetson and Victoria's Secret, he is an expert in translating corporate strategies into compelling brand identity, product development, promotion, advertising and packaging.
 Most recently, he led the revitalization of the 150-year-old heritage brand Stetson, which resulted in unprecedented product placement in stores including Barney's, Bergdorf Goodman and Comme des Garcons and acclaim in leading media such as GQ, Vanity Fair, Vogue and Elle.
 TJ is married to Stevi McCoy, a postulant with the diocese of Dallas.
 They have three children.